Romtam/romtam.github.io/_posts/2019-07-17-ise-application.md

 The first question that I got (or maybe anyone, really), was "Please introduce yourself."
 Also note that the interview is conducted in English, not Thai.

+Also, it's worth noting that you are not required to bring your portfolio to the interview, however you can show it to your interviewers.
+For me, the interviewing staff took a quick glance at my portfolio and asked a question or two about what I did.

 ### Example interview questions
 * Introduce yourself.
 * Which major do you want to learn?